-Shared ownership is a government backed initiative that helps people buy a home who can't afford to do so on the open market.
+Shared ownership is a government-backed initiative that helps people buy a home who can't afford to do so on the open market.
 Often referred to as part buy part rent, shared ownership is one of the most affordable home ownership options.

 Shared ownership offers the chance to purchase a share of a property, usually between 25% and 75%, while paying a subsidised rent on the remainder.
-This rent is usually set at 2.75% (per annum) of the share you don’t buy; this is broken down into 12 monthly payments and called rent.
+This rent is usually set at 2.75% (per annum) of the share you don’t buy; this is broken down into 12 monthly payments and is called rent.